gerekper/ganjaking/wp-content/plugins/groovy-menu/readme.txt

 == Changelog ==

 Visit [Changelog](https://grooni.com/docs/groovy-menu/changelog/) from our [Knowledge Base](https://grooni.com/docs/groovy-menu/)

+= 2.3.5.1 =
+* HotFix: Fix for auto-closing dropdown menus with an empty link.

+= 2.3.5 =
+* Fix:  Fixed the bug with saving menu items settings, when switching from Groovy Menu Free earlier versions to Pro.
+* Fix: Now are correct working custom empty links in the top level menu toghether with enabled setting opening the sub-menu on mouse click.
+* Fix: Fixed working with the Iconpack at loading and uninstalling the icon font pack in Global settings.
+* Fix: The initialization of the main Groovy Menu modules has been moved to the ‘init’ action.
+This avoids conflicts with some third-party plugins, and also allows you to dynamically add new integration capabilities with some themes. (include Zephyr 7.x).

 = 2.3.4 =
 * Add: An additional option for "Mobile navigation drawer width" is "Dynamic minimum size"